-While NSPs annually report capacity and constraint data, this information is often difficult to interpret for those without specialised skills, or is missing key pieces of information.
-This information is produced in different formats across the NEM and often lacks sufficient geographical and network support value data to be useful from a DE proponent’s perspective.
+While electricity network businesses annually report capacity and constraint data, this information is often difficult to interpret for those without specialised skills, or is missing key pieces of information.
+This information is produced in different formats across the NEM and often lacks sufficient geographical and network support value data to be useful from a decentralised energy project proponent’s perspective.

-The project uses the Dynamic Avoidable Network Cost Evaluation (DANCE) model developed by ISF as part of the Intelligent Grid research program (see Project 4).
-ISF has applied the DANCE model for mapping Decentralised Energy for Victoria and for rural areas of the NEM suitable for concentrating solar power (www.breakingthesolargridlock.net).
-These previous DANCE model versions involved highly time intensive manual processes, and the information became quickly out of date.
-Producing updates in the same manner would be inefficient and expensive.
+The project uses the Dynamic Avoidable Network Cost Evaluation (DANCE) model developed by ISF as part of the Intelligent Grid research program.
+ISF has previously applied the DANCE model for mapping Decentralised Energy for Victoria and for rural areas of the NEM suitable for concentrating solar power (www.breakingthesolargridlock.net).

 New maps identify opportunities for renewable energy investment, 8 October 2015